-The Associate Degree in Nursing curriculum blends general education courses with nursing courses to provide a sound theoretical and experiential background for nursing practice.
+The Nursing associate in science degree blends general education courses with nursing courses to provide a sound theoretical and experiential background for nursing practice.
 Students complete faculty led clinical rotations at local healthcare affiliates throughout the nursing component of the program.
-Graduates are eligible to sit for the National Counsel Licensing Exam for licensure as a registered nurse.
+Graduates are eligible to sit for the National Council Licensing Exam for licensure as a registered nurse.